0xfbad/ctfd-challenge-container-plugin/README.md

 ### Docker contexts

-Managed through the admin dashboard at `/containers/admin/contexts`.
-Each context has a name (matching a docker context on the host or just a label), an optional SSH hostname, a public hostname (what users see in connection strings, required), a weight for load balancing, and an enabled flag.
-A `local` context is auto-seeded on first boot when the Docker socket is available, with `hostname=None` and `pub_hostname` set to the machine's hostname.
-The admin UI shows connection status per context and lets you add, edit, delete, test connectivity, and reload connections without restarting CTFd
+Managed through the admin config page at `/admin/config`.
+Contexts get imported from Docker's context metadata on the host via the Import button, each one has a name matching a Docker context, an optional SSH hostname, a public hostname (what users see, required), a weight, and an enabled flag.
+A `local` context is auto-seeded on first boot when the Docker socket is available.
+The table shows status (UP/DOWN/DEGRADED/DISABLED) and active container counts per host.
+Reload reconnects all contexts without restarting CTFd

 ## API endpoints